philipdev/stateflow/README.md

 ### Events
 * entry
 * exit
-* <errorCode> - when an exception thrown by the state action, will try to complete the state with the '''code''' property of the error (if exists).
+* an errorCode - when an exception thrown by the state action, will try to complete the state with the *code* property of the error (if exists).
 * exception - when exception was thrown in the state action and no handler was found with then the exception event is emitted, if there is no handler for that then the error is emitted on the flow.

 ## StateFlow